gavriles/auth-metamask/README.md

-# MetaMask Wallet Integration Project
+# MetaMask Wallet Integration TechSpec

 The project demonstrates how to build a simple front-end application that connects to a MetaMask wallet, allowing users to interact with decentralized applications (dApps) directly from their browser.
 The project employs modern web development tools, specifically focusing on seamless wallet integration.